onox/orka/docs/windows-input/gamepads.md

 `Pressed`, will be `False` again.

-For example, a rumble effect can be uploaded and played when the user presses the right shoulder button, and cancelled when the user releases the button:
+For example, a rumble effect can be uploaded and played when the user presses the right shoulder button, and canceled when the user releases the button:

 ```ada
 if State.Pressed (Shoulder_Right) then